Are you creating content for your business but need more inspiration? Or looking to take advantage of a growing trend in digital marketing?

 Twitter Podcast Jack

 You can use a service like Headliner to create short videos from your audio clips.
 These videos feature an audiogram graphic that moves with the sound from the audio clip.
+There are also various podcast promotional channels you can use to help promote your podcasts

 Images